scribe-org/Scribe-iOS/.github/CONTRIBUTING.md

 ## Branding

 All branding elements such as logos, icons, colors and fonts should follow those that are set out in [scribe-org/Organization](https://github.com/scribe-org/Organization).
 As the project is fully open source, these elements are also open for discussion.
-Your efforts to making Scribe products professional with a distinct and cohesive identity are much appreciated.
+Your efforts in making Scribe products professional with a distinct and cohesive identity are much appreciated.

 ## Using the issue tracker